shreyarg6/shreyarg-portfolio/README.md

 # html-portfolio
-This includes all of my html projects!
+This includes all of my mini html projects!

 Contents:
 - Movie Ranking